 Address: 18750 Littlepage Road, Ramona, CA 92065

-The Milagro Winery answers the question “is Ramona, California worth visiting?” with a resounding “yes!”
+The Milagro Winery answers, “is Ramona, California worth visiting?” with a resounding “yes!”
 This 110-acre vineyard and winery offer picturesque vines, an organic farm, fruit and nut orchards, a crush house, and a wine cave.

-The views alone are stunning enough to warrant a visit, and when paired with one of the Milagro farm vineyards’ selections of Chardonnay, Super Tuscan, Sauvignon Blanc, or Rosé, it becomes the perfect way to spend an afternoon.
+The views alone are stunning enough to warrant a visit.
+When paired with one of the Milagro farm vineyards’ selections of Chardonnay, Super Tuscan, Sauvignon Blanc, or Rosé, it becomes the perfect way to spend an afternoon.

 18. Woof’n Rose Winery